All appointments are subject to :

 You will be based at one of the BSU sites but you may be required to work in any of the University's sites.

-The post is offered on a support grade and all staff are paid monthly by direct credit transfer.
+The post is offered on an academic grade and all staff are paid monthly by direct credit transfer.
 Increments are awarded on 1 August each year (if you have completed 6 months service in the grade) until you reach the maximum point on the scale.

-From 1 September 2013 Bath Spa University will be subject to auto-enrolment legislation and should you be an eligible job holder at that date you will be automatically enrolled into a suitable pension scheme even if you have previously opted out.
+From 1 September 2013 the University will be subject to auto-enrolment legislation and should you be an eligible job-holder at or after that date you will be automatically enrolled into a suitable pension scheme even if you have previously opted out.

 Sick Absence and Pay

 In the event of any absence due to sickness or injury or any other cause, you should contact your line manager on the first day of absence and advise them of the cause of your absence and its likely duration.
-If you are absent for more than 7 days you must submit a doctor's medical certificate to cover each day of your absence until you return work.
+If you are absent for more than 7 days you must submit a fit note to cover each day of your absence until you return work.
 Occupational sickness payments are dependent on your length of service.

 Termination of Employment

-After completion of your probationary period you will be required to give one or two calendar months notice (2 months for grade 6 and above) in writing to the institution.
+After completion of your probationary period you will be required to give two calendar months notice in writing to the institution.

 Fixed term staff